valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 ### birb research
 Many sources confirm that newlines (pressing enter) is powerful at grouping and separating certain traits.
 ALL CAPS is good for defining the group, encapsulation like ~~() is good~~ used to be for the reference point.
 Thanks to monky caveman we know the AI doesn't care about grammatical correctness in the WI either.
 Sometimes `red-color` or `hair-color` may refuse to work consistently.
 In an attempt to fix this the community discovered that AI groups words strongly together, yet knows to separate them if you smash them together into compound words even when grammatically incorrect.
 For example:`verylonghair`,`platinumblondehair`, `tatteredgrayrobes`. birb calls this smashing words the more correct term being mashup.
 With this discovery even traits like `flamingorangeeyes` are possible to get out consistently. birb is still experimenting and undergoing revision on both of his formats, because while preliminary results were good, they broke on long scenarios.
+Also note that the following format is basically Zaltys with newlines and commas (and predates catnip).
 The angriest wizard that ever lived is provided for historic purposes (now outdated due to `()` being weaker than before replace with `<>`):
 ```
 keys: Rick,the angriest wizard that ever lived
 [TITLE(Rick):The angriest wizard that ever lived;